-Kimberlee McTaggart is a Gemini award-winning editor who has been working in the Canadian film industry for over 25 years.
-After graduating from York University with a BFA in film production, Kim produced, directed, and/or edited several award-winning documentaries in the late 80’s and early 90’s before beginning to work exclusively in post-production in 1994.
+Kimberlee McTaggart is a Gemini award-winning editor who has been working in the Canadian film industry for more than 25 years.
+After graduating from York University with a BFA in film production, Kim produced, directed, and/or edited several award-winning documentaries before beginning to work exclusively in post-production in 1994.

 Kim has edited several dramatic series such as Lexx, Gullages, Made in Canada, This Hour has 22 Minutes, Call Me Fitz, Studio Black, Diggstown, Seed and Pure.
 She was nominated for a Canadian Screen Award for her work on both Call Me Fitz and Seed, as well as the feature film Blackbird.
 She has also edited and post–supervised several non-dramatic series and specials for broadcast clients such as CBC, CTV, PBS, Nickelodeon, Life, VisionTV, Bravo, Showcase, History and Space.

 Up for a new challenge, Kim took a break from editing for a few years to run a production company where she and her business partner produced several documentaries and two documentary series.
 She also worked as a business affairs consultant for other companies during this time, and executive produced several short dramatic films.
 She is now back in the editor’s chair full-time.

 Kim has been serving as WIFT-AT Chair for the last three years.
 She is also a founding member of the new Halifax Chapter of the Canadian Cinema Editors and serves on their board of directors.
 Kim is also the editors’ representative for the Atlantic Regional Council of the Directors Guild of Canada.